 Emerging Leaders Institute

-The Emerging Leaders Institute (ELI) is a 10-month program that brings together approximately 35-40 motivated and energetic young professionals from the business, nonprofit, and government sectors throughout Northern Virginia.
-ELI participants receive specialized leadership development training to enhance their skills in project management, conflict resolution and negotiation, communication and presentation skills, community leadership and more.
+The Emerging Leaders Institute (ELI) is a 10-month program that brings together 35-40 young professionals from business, nonprofit and government sectors throughout Northern Virginia to enhance their skills in project management, conflict resolution and negotiation, communication and public speaking, community leadership and more.

 All Leadership Fairfax faculty members are sought-after trainers and certified leadership coaches whose “coach approach” to training provides a rich, experiential and individualized approach.
-Participants will also receive individual 6 hours of professional coaching support, and participate in community service projects that enhance their personal and professional resumes.
-ELI develops leadership skills and competencies that accelerate the process of becoming a leader at work and in the community.
-This transformative learning opportunity takes an individual’s potential and turns it into a powerful performance.
+Participants receive six individual hours of professional coaching or mentoring support, and participate in community service projects that enhance their personal and professional résumés.
+ELI develops leadership skills and competencies that accelerate the process of becoming a leader at work and in the community, turning potential into powerful performance.

 Who Should Apply?